codeaashu/DevDisplay/README.md

 ## About 🚀

 - DevDisplay - [Website](https://DevDisplay.vercel.app/)
-- **`DevDisplay`** is an open source project that aims to create a platform for developers to showcase their skills and connect with potential collaborators, all in a user-friendly and searchable format.
+- **`DevDisplay`** is an Open Source Community where you can discover and Connect with Skilled Developers, share your ideas, and build projects with collaborative support also you can promote your project through this community.
 - With **`DevDisplay`**, developers can create their profiles in JSON format, which are then displayed on the web for others to discover.

 <a id="features"></a>